zavolanlab/mirflowz/README.md

 mkdir my_lib
 cd my_lib
 ```
-Place your library file here.
+Place your library file(s) here.
 In addition, create a sample table.
 Fill it with the correct entries.
 You can look at the `test/test_files/sample_table.csv`
-to get an idea of what this file must contain.
+to get an idea of what this file must look like.

 ```bash
 touch sample_table.csv
 ```

 Now traverse back to the previous directory.
-Here, a coupleof things must be done:
+Here, a couple of things must be done:

 First of all, copy the `config_template.yaml` to this directory.